 Domestic violence charges can have a significant impact on your life in more ways than one.
 Not only might the criminal penalties for a conviction be severe, but you might be labeled as an “abuser” within your community, leading to shame, humiliation, and social ostracization.
 Your attorney can go over your case and determine what defense strategies might be helpful.

 Domestic violence charges may be assessed against someone if they are suspected of committing an act of violence against family or household members.
-This may include spouses, partners, children, and others.
 How we fight the charges depends on the facts.
 For example, if there is insufficient evidence to convict, we can highlight the lack of evidence against you.
 If the alleged victim is lying about the abuse, we can come up with evidence to expose the lie.
 Your attorney can help you determine which methods will help you the most.

-Get a free, private case assessment by calling our Philadelphia domestic violence defense lawyers at The Law Offices of Lloyd Long at (215) 302-0171.
+Get a free, private case assessment by calling our Philadelphia domestic violence defense lawyers at The Liberty Law Team at (215) 826-3314.

 When Domestic Violence Charges Might Apply in Pennsylvania